Do you remember these games from your childhood?

 Recreate your ‘90s favourites with:

-Nothing beats a fun games night with your friends!
+Nothing beats a fun game night with your friends!
 This strategy game is both fun and competitive.
 Will you win? connect 4

 2. Soft toy animals